SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-04-30-configuring-unity3d-to-use-the-new-lightweight-visual-studio-code-editor.markdown

 > **\*Edit**
 >
-> **5 Mins after posting I got pointed to a MAC version of this tutorial. &nbsp;If you are a MAC user, I highly recommend checking out Raf’s version here**
+> **5 Mins after posting I got pointed to a MAC version of this tutorial.
+If you are a MAC user, I highly recommend checking out Raf’s version here**
 >
 > **[http://unreferencedinstance.com/how-to-integrate-visual-studio-code-with-unity3d-project/](http://unreferencedinstance.com/how-to-integrate-visual-studio-code-with-unity3d-project/)**

 > **\*Edit 2**
-> **Another update from a budding OSX user with further instructions for using VSCode with Unity. &nbsp;Great work [MassiveBacon](http://www.reddit.com/user/massivebacon), added after Intellisense section**
+> **Another update from a budding OSX user with further instructions for using VSCode with Unity.
+Great work [MassiveBacon](http://www.reddit.com/user/massivebacon), added after Intellisense section**

 In short YES, setting it up is quite simple and just requires you to replace your external tool setting in the Unity preferences, before you do though, a few things to keep in mind: